 This section contains definitions of terms used in this document for which the definitions could not easily be obtained from other sources.
 Standard cryptographic or multi-media terms are not defined.
-In addition to terms that are unique to AACS, some common terms such as "Title" or "Format" are defined because they are often used in different contexts and may have multiple or mis-leading definitions.
+In addition to terms that are unique to AACS, some common terms such as "Title" or "Format" are defined because they are often used in different contexts and may have multiple or misleading definitions.
 A definition of these "common terms" has been provided in order to convey the precise meaning as used in this specification.
+Also note that capitalized terms in any Book of this Specification shall have the same meaning as defined in the AACS Adopter Agreement.